kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > You are our sisters.
 > And we are not whole without you.
 >
-> Come to us as you are: bleeding, vengeful, half-healed, still shaking.
+> Come to us as you are: bleeding, vengeful, half-healed, still shaking.”

 Another pause—the tone is different now.
 Fiercer.
 Her volume rises.

-> And all the women who were once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
+> “And all the women who were once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
 >
 > The unnamed martyrs on **MERCURY**, the first to take action, who disrupted their arms supply for just long enough—
 >